6 years ago, I would have never seen myself as the Outdoors type Girl I am today.

 4. Don’t Be Afraid of a Close Animal Encounter.

-Before my first trip to the Boundary Waters, I was terrified of being while exposed in the wildnerness.
+Before my first trip to the Boundary Waters, I was terrified of being attacked while exposed in the wildnerness.
 I searched the internet to calm my nerves, but all I could find were endless stories of close encounters!
-I thought for sure I was going to die.
+I thought for sure I was going to die (I know, a bit dramatic!)

 Eventually, I realized that everyone was bragging about their rare encounter with animals.
 In reality, you’re not likely to see or notice anything scary while out in the brush.